An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Numerical Results

 \item $\textbf{HALO}_{\text{L-BFGS-B}}$ and $\textbf{HALO}_{\text{SDBOX}}$: These are two versions of HALO that are coupled with different local optimizers. $\text{HALO}_{\text{L-BFGS-B}}$ utilizes a quasi-Newton method for bound-constrained problems (L-BFGS-B) \cite{byrd1995limited}, while $\text{HALO}_{\text{SDBOX}}$ uses a derivative-free coordinate descent method with an Armijo-type linesearch for bound-constrained optimization \cite{lucidi2002-COA} (SD-BOX).
 Both versions of HALO have a single hyperparameter, $\beta$, which is defined in Eq. \ref{eq:local_beta}.
 This parameter determines the minimum size a selected partition must have before a local search can be initiated from its centroid.
 For our experiments, we fix $\beta$ to $10^{-4}$.
 In $\text{HALO}_{\text{L-BFGS-B}}$, the gradients used in the Quasi-Newton code are computed using finite difference methods.

 \item $\textbf{HLO}$: This is similar to $\text{HALO}_{\text{SDBOX}}$, but it does not use adaptive estimates of the local Lipschitz constants as defined in Eq. \ref{eq:formula_adaptive}.
 Instead, the lower bounds are calculated based on the estimate of the global Lipschitz constant only.
 In other words, all local Lipschitz constants are fixed as $\tilde{L}_{i_k} = \max_{i_k \in \mathcal{I}k} ||\widetilde{\nabla}{f(\mathbf{x}_{i_k})}||$.
-This allows us to compare the convergence acceleration achieved by estimating the local Lipschitz constants using only the global Lipschitz constant estimate. \item \textbf{DIRECT} \cite{jones1993-JOTA}: This is the classical DIRECT algorithm, with a fixed hyperparameter $\epsilon$ set to $10^{-4}|f_{\text{min}}|$, as suggested in \cite{jones1993-JOTA}.
+This allows us to compare the convergence acceleration achieved by estimating the local Lipschitz constants using only the global Lipschitz constant estimate. \item \textbf{DIRECT} \cite{jones1993-JOTA}: This is the classical DIRECT algorithm, with a fixed hyperparameter $\epsilon$ set to $10^{-4}|f_{\text{min}}|$, as suggested in \cite{jones1993-JOTA}. \item \textbf{HPLOR} \cite{mockus2017application}: HPLOR is a Pareto-reduced Lipschitzian optimization method similar to the DIRECT algorithm, where only a subset of potentially optimal hyperrectangles is selected.
+Specifically, it chooses the one with the minimum function value and the one with the largest diagonal.
+This approach assumes the Lipschitz constant to be either very low or very high.
+To ensure a fair comparison, we introduced a hybridized version of the algorithm, referred to as Hybrid-PLOR (HPLOR), using the same coupling strategy as HALO and incorporating L-BFGS-B as the local optimizer.